 No one knows who first came up with the idea to create a library of stock music.
 Currently, surfing the Internet anyone can find a huge amount of resources that offer stock music for various industrial purposes.

-As a result, not only the big giants of the film industry, but also small studios can get for project inexpensive background music, which is quite satisfactory.
+As a result, not only the big giants of the film industry but also small studios can get for project inexpensive background music, which is quite satisfactory.

 The cost of a single music track in such libraries can range from 5 to 250 dollars.
 In some cases, the owners of the resource set their own price.
-To buy a few favorite tracks with a limited budget is reality.
+To buy a few favorite tracks with a limited budget is the reality.